svanderburg/libprocreact/README.md

 Installation
 ============
-Installation of Dysnomia is very straight forward by running the standard Autotools build procedure:
+Installation of `libprocreact` is very straight forward by running the standard Autotools build procedure:

     $ ./configure